 In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning a situation of violation of the rights to sexual and reproductive health of women and girls in Chile, in particular in relation to the distribution of contraceptive pills with defects in their composition.
-One of the companies involved, Eurofarma Laboratorios S.A, is based/operating in your country.
+One of the companies involved, Zheijiang Xianju Pharmaceutical, is based in your country.